Rhishavhere/Aura.v1/readme.md

-**AURA** (Advanced Universal Responsive Assistant) is a cutting-edge multi-modal AI voice assistant designed to provide intelligent and context-aware responses.
-This project represents the initial development phase of AURA, showcasing its core capabilities while laying the foundation for future expansion.
+**AURA** (Advanced Unsupervised Reinforcement Architecture) is a multi-modal `PERSONA` based AI assistant designed to provide intelligent and context-aware responses.
+This project represents the foundational development of AURA, establishing its core architecture..

 ## Key Features